The Beginning of Fear

-When I was a little girl I was scared of so many things, big and small; even things that were harmless.
+When I was a little girl I was scared of so many things, both big and small; even things that were harmless.
 My oldest sister must have sensed the fear that accompanied me throughout my everyday life as a young child because she made sure that nobody messed with me or they would have hell to pay.
-And everyone knew it too, so most times people left me alone…but life….humph…well life happens to everyone.
+Everyone knew it too, so most times people left me alone…but life….humph…well life happens to everyone.

 As I began to get older, my fear hung around behind the scenes, quietly lurking, waiting for the next unfortunate situation to occur in my life.
 Without fail, every single time, I would feel that paralyzing feeling: it was fear and it came back every time in the form of depression or anxiety.

 Anyone who has ever suffered from depression, anxiety, or both knows how it can affect every area of your life.
-I read something one time that said when someone is depressed, it is because they are living in “the past”, meaning one is living in the mindset of should’a, could’a…would’a.
-The article went on to say that when someone experiences anxiety it is because of living in the future and worrying about something that hasn’t even happened, meaning they are living in the mindset of “What if’s…” – both are equally crippling and counterproductive to living in the moment.
+I read something one time that said when someone is depressed, it is because they are living in “the past”, meaning that one is living in the mindset of should’a, could’a…would’a.
+The article went on to state that when someone experiences anxiety it is because of living in the future and worrying about something that hasn’t even occurred, meaning they are living in the mindset of “What if’s…” – both are equally crippling and counterproductive to living in the moment.

 I didn’t want anyone to know the secret hell I was living in because I felt like people would judge me.
-You see, growing up, I saw a lot of judgement from people that I thought were supposed to love and accept you no matter what, so me openly telling anyone what I was dealing with was completely off the table.
-I didn’t even tell my best friend because she had a family and I didn’t want to bother her with my stuff so there were times I would isolate myself from people (which, by the way, is a side effect of suffering from depression or anxiety).
-The bottom line is that I lived in a perpetual state of fear for years and many of my “happy moments” were only a disguise of how I truly felt inside.
+You see, growing up, I saw a lot of judgement from people I thought were supposed to love and accept you no matter what, so openly telling anyone what I was dealing with was completely off the table.
+I didn’t even tell my best friend because she had a family and I didn’t want to bother her with my issues, so there were times I would isolate myself from people (which, by the way, is a side effect of suffering from depression or anxiety).
+The bottom line is I lived in a perpetual state of fear for years and many of my “happy moments” were only a disguise of how I truly felt inside.